cchudzicki-ocw-testing/18.s096-iap-2022/content/pages/lecture-notes-and-readings.md

 ### Further Readings:

-- Googling "automatic differentiation" will turn up many, many resources — this is a huge practical field these days.
-[ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) (described detail by "[Forward-Mode Automatic Differentiation in Julia](https://arxiv.org/abs/1607.07892)") uses [dual number](https://en.wikipedia.org/wiki/Dual_number) arithmetic similar to lecture to compute derivatives.
+- Googling "automatic differentiation" will turn up many, many resources—this is a huge practical field these days.
+[ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) (described in detail by "[Forward-Mode Automatic Differentiation in Julia](https://arxiv.org/abs/1607.07892)") uses [dual number](https://en.wikipedia.org/wiki/Dual_number) arithmetic similar to lecture to compute derivatives.
-- See also the article "[How to Differentiate with a Computer](http://www.ams.org/publicoutreach/feature-column/fc-2017-12)", or google "dual number automatic differentiation" for many other reviews.
+- See also the article "[How to Differentiate with a Computer](http://www.ams.org/publicoutreach/feature-column/fc-2017-12)," or google "dual number automatic differentiation" for many other reviews.
 - Implementing automatic reverse-mode AD is much more complicated than defining a new number type, unfortunately, and involves a lot more intricacies of compiler technology.
-See also Chris's blog post on [Engineering Trade-offs in Aautomatic Differentiation](https://www.stochasticlifestyle.com/engineering-trade-offs-in-automatic-differentiation-from-tensorflow-and-pytorch-to-jax-and-julia/), and Chris Rackauckas' discussion post on [AD limitations](https://discourse.julialang.org/t/open-discussion-on-the-state-of-differentiable-physics-in-julia/72900/2).
+See also Chris's blog post on [Engineering Trade-Offs in Automatic Differentiation](https://www.stochasticlifestyle.com/engineering-trade-offs-in-automatic-differentiation-from-tensorflow-and-pytorch-to-jax-and-julia/), and Chris Rackauckas's discussion post on [AD limitations](https://discourse.julialang.org/t/open-discussion-on-the-state-of-differentiable-physics-in-julia/72900/2).

 ## Lecture 6